ntnhut/LeetSolve/docs/source/Priority_Queue/1354_Construct_Target_Array_With_Multiple_Sums.md

 1
 ```

-This solution uses a max heap (`priority_queue`) to efficiently find and process the maximum element in the `target` array while keeping track of the total sum.
-It checks various conditions to determine whether it's possible to reach an array consisting of only 1s.
-If all conditions are satisfied, it returns `true`; otherwise, it returns `false`.

 ### Complexity

 * Runtime: `O(logN)`, where `N = max(target)`.
 * Extra space: `O(n)`, where `n = target.length`.

+## Key Takeaway

+Solution 2 uses a max heap (`priority_queue`) to efficiently find and process the maximum element in the `target` array while keeping track of the total sum.
+It checks various conditions to determine whether it's possible to reach an array consisting of only 1s.

 ## Exercise
 - [Minimum Amount of Time to Fill Cups](https://leetcode.com/problems/minimum-amount-of-time-to-fill-cups/)